kissadam3333/oracle/README.md

 # Owlracle Web

-This is the webserver and frontend code for [Owlracle](https://owlracle.info) website.
-If you want to check the gas price oracle repo, check [here](https://github.com/werlang/owlracle).
+Owlracle is a tool for generating statistics concerning gas price estimations for several norworks.
+It retrieve raw information from web3 RPCs and feed it to [Owlracle](https://owlracle.info) and [Bscgas](https://bscgas.info) websites.

 ## Motivation